-Diabetes is a debilitating chronic disease spiralling out of control, affecting more than 380 million people in the world.
+Diabetes is a debilitating chronic disease spiralling out of control, affecting more than 463 million people in the world.
 People with diabetes commonly develop severe complications such as blindness, cardiovascular diseases, kidney failures and lower limb amputations, leading to an astronomical healthcare burden.
-Despite intensive research, early mechanisms underlying human pancreatic β cell failure during the development of diabetes remain unclear.
+Despite intensive research, mechanisms underlying human pancreatic β cell failure during the development of diabetes and its eventual dysfunction remain to be elucidated.
 Species-specific differences in pancreas development, islet architecture and distribution pattern of islet cells necessitate a human model for diabetes research.

-hiPSCs derived from diabetic patients with and without complications, such as diabetic nephropathy, will be differentiated into kidney cells to elucidate genetic and epigenetic perturbations which occur in cells/tissues/organs constantly exposed to hyperglycemia.
+Differentiating hiPSCs from diabetic patients with and without complications, such as diabetic nephropathy, will elucidate genetic and epigenetic perturbations which occur in cells/tissues/organs constantly exposed to hyperglycaemia.